-Capital ratios improved due to the reduction in RWEAs and the increase in own funds
+Capital ratios improved due to the reduction in RWEAs.

-Leverage ratio improved driven by an increase in Tier 1 capital following the inclusion of 2022 retained earnings.
+Leverage ratio decreased driven by an increase in leverage ratio exposures driven by an increase in reverse repo exposures across a number of financial counterparties, partly offset by the increase in Tier 1 capital following the inclusion of 2023 retained earnings.

-LCR and NSFR were stable over the period.
+LCR and Net Stable Funding Ratio ("NSFR") were stable over the period.